darkyen/webtask-badge/README.md

 - Add this as a git-hook and let a webtask build your webtask on a git push.

 ## Known issues
-Modules with extremely deep dependency tries will not compile.
-It hits the 35 second time limit.
+Modules with extremely deep dependency trees will not compile.
+It hits the 35 second time limit, but only when this is running on webtask.

 ## What happens ?
 1. The task creates a unqiue directory in `/tmp`